FAQ: Knoxville, Tennessee

 Frequently Asked Questions

 No. Tennessee requires a licensed electrician for permitted 240V circuit work.
 A handyman cannot legally pull an electrical permit.
-If someone offers to install a Level 2 charger without a permit, decline — the risks to the KUB rebate, insurance, and safety aren't worth it.
+If someone offers to install a Level 2 charger without a permit, decline.
+The risks to your insurance coverage and home's safety aren't worth it.

 Typically you buy the charger separately so you can choose the model.
-Some electricians can supply one — ask when you get quotes.
-Since KUB doesn't require ENERGY STAR certification, you have a wide range of charger options that all qualify for the rebate.
+Some electricians can supply one, so ask when you get quotes.
+KUB doesn't require ENERGY STAR certification for anything, so you have a wide range of charger options to pick from.

 Labor typically runs $300 to $600 for a straightforward attached garage install.
 Panel upgrades or detached garages cost more.
 The full cost guide has current Knoxville pricing.